rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-es/README.md

 The keyspace appears in the list of existing keyspaces:

 ![streamly-list-keyspace][streamly-list-keyspace]

+The job will create the table precise in the spark.properties file (e.g. `greenspace_table`) with the adequate fields for you

 ### 5. Create your index
 To create a new index :